akos-sereg/esp32-jenkins-trigger-public/Readme.md

 ## Circuit

-The suitcased consists of switches and LEDs only, its pretty simple:
+The suitcase consists of switches and LEDs only, its pretty simple:

 ### Switch / Push Buttons:
  - GPIO Input should be grounded via 1.5k Ohm